josiahsrc/flutter_zustand/README.md

 # flutter_zustand

+Non-ceremonial.
+The bear-necessities for state management.

 An attempt to bring [Zustand](https://github.com/pmndrs/zustand) to Flutter.
+This is a work in progress and is not ready for use.

 After working with Flutter for 5 years, I've found that state management in flutter is
 - Laborious